apollographql/apollo-server/docs/source/deployment/lambda.md

 ## Getting request info

 Your ApolloServer's `context` function can read information about the current operation from both the original Lambda data structures and the Express request and response created by `@vendia/serverless-express`.
-These are provided to your `context` function on the `lambda` and `express` options respectively.
+These are provided to your `context` function as `event`, `context`, and `express` options.

-`lambda` contains an `event` field which contains the API Gateway event (HTTP headers, HTTP method, body, path, ...) and a `context` field with the current Lambda Context (Function Name, Function Version, awsRequestId, time remaining, ...). `express` contains `req` and `res` fields with the Express request and response.
+The `event` object contains the API Gateway event (HTTP headers, HTTP method, body, path, ...).
+The `context` object (not to be confused with the `context` function itself!) contains the current Lambda Context (Function Name, Function Version, awsRequestId, time remaining, ...). `express` contains `req` and `res` fields with the Express request and response.
 The object returned from your `context` function is provided to all of your schema resolvers in the third `context` argument.

 ```js
 const { ApolloServer, gql } = require('apollo-server-lambda');